fes-hd/fespml-docs/docs/sds/initial-setup.md

 ## Requirements

-The sample framework data uses the steelwork catalog, spec, and property data from the databases in the AVEVA **ACP** Project.
+The sample framework data uses the steelwork catalog, spec, and property data from the databases in the AVEVA **ACP** project.
 To use the sample framework, include the following databases in your project:

 | Name                     | DB No. | Description                                            |
 | ------------------------ | ------ | ------------------------------------------------------ |